newrelic/nr-labs-components/src/components/status-icon/README.md

 ### Props

 - status (enum): One of possible statuses included in the `STATUSES` enum
+- title (string): Text to display as a tooltip
+- style (object): An object containing custom styles to apply to the component
 - color (string): A CSS color string (see example below)

 ```jsx
 <StatusIcon color="#FF00999" />
 ```

+- onClick (function): A function that is called when the user clicks the icon

 ### Statuses